jstnmthw/next-static-blog/_posts/team-dynamics.md

 ---
 title: 'Team Dynamics—a manager’s perspective'
 excerpt: 'The responsibilities of leadership go beyond project timelines and deliverables.
 Leading a team involves navigating the subtle interplay of personalities—delving into the intricacies of human dynamics within the team.
-It's a journey marked not only by successes but also by the failures that shape us.'
+It’s a journey marked not only by successes but also by the failures that shape us.'
 coverImage:
   url: '/images/crosswalk-in-japan.jpg'
   author: